HotoCocoaco/zephyrus-store-preview-new-syntax/README.md

 - NMRiH: now supported (check game modules folder)

 # Newly added
-Pinned: SM 1.11 is now the stable branch for sourcemod.
-Any error that cause with SM 1.10 will be no longer supported
+Pinned: SM 1.12 is now the stable branch for sourcemod.
+Any error that cause with SM 1.11 or 1.10 will be no longer supported

 - Added !rsloadout to reset current loadout for client (All items will be unequipped).
 - Better sync between store_equipment and store_items table for expired items.
 - Added !voucher <item_name/uid> and !createitemvoucher <item_name/uid> Root admin command for creating specified items.

-# zephyrus-store (compatible with SM 1.11).
+# zephyrus-store (compatible with SM 1.11 and 1.12).
 My rewritten zephyrus store

 Store system is mainly supported for CS:GO.